Intelafy-LLC/statemanager/design.md

 This document outlines the design for a Go module, `statemanager`, intended to manage and synchronize state across distributed processes.
 The primary use case is for multi-step, partitioned jobs where each partition (task) needs to report its state and be aware of the overall job progress.

 The manager provides a consistent view of state for a given "job", which is composed of one or more "tasks".
 It uses a pluggable `Store` interface to abstract the backend data source.
+A `Store` starts as an unbound backend; jobs are created or opened explicitly via lifecycle methods before any state operations.
 The current code ships with:

 * An in-memory store (default for tests).
-* A Firestore-backed store behind the `firestore` build tag (enabled with `-tags=firestore`).
+* A Firestore-backed store.
 * Helper tooling: `Makefile` targets for Firestore enable/index/apply, emulator, and a migration stub (`cmd/migrate`).

 A key feature is the "lowest status wins" principle for state aggregation.
 When the state of a job or a workstream is requested, the task with the minimum status value determines the overall status, providing a clear and pessimistic view of job progress.